MCCLXVI/league-champs-thingy/README.md

 - Sort out hosting
 - Clean up code and files
 - remake the site using react and all that jazz
+- Remember to change the href in combined.html to Hub.html